emmanueltiti/R-programminf-wk1/README.md

-This repo contains my first ever R markdown that covers basic EDA in R programing
+This repo contains my first ever R script in PDF that covers basic EDA in R programing